tomordonez/azureblog/posts/powerbi-azure-sql-database.md

 Sign in:

-* Select `Microsoft Account` and signin to your AD account
+* Select `Microsoft Account` and sign in to your AD account

 Power Query/Navigator opens: